 Most parents are on a quest for a good night’s sleep for their children!
 The DOLAB study also investigated whether omega-3 supplementation could have a beneficial effect on sleep.
 The results showed that poor sleep is significantly associated with lower blood levels of DHA, and that DHA supplementation led to a reduction in the number of night-time disturbances, as well as 58 minutes more sleep per night on average!5

 4. Omega-3s for depression in children

 There are several studies demonstrating the effectiveness of omega-3s for depression in adults, but depression in children is actually becoming more common too.
 A controlled, double-blind pilot study in Israel looked at the effects of an over-the-counter omega-3 supplement in children aged 6-12 with major depression.
 The results were fantastic, with the majority of the children taking the omega-3 supplement having 50% fewer symptoms at the end of the trial and several children going into complete remission.
-Omega-3 fatty acids are believed to improve blood flow to the brain, which is thought to be reduced in those with depression.6
+The results showed that the majority of the children taking the omega-3 supplement had 50% fewer symptoms at the end of the trial and several children went into complete remission.6

 A further study specified that supplementation of at least 60mg per day of EPA and 1560mg of DHA for 6 weeks significantly improved global functioning and reduced symptoms of mania & depression in patients with juvenile bipolar disorder.19